-Which trends in the European market offer opportunities or pose threats for natural ingredients used in cosmetics?
+Which trends offer opportunities or pose threats on the European market for natural ingredients for cosmetics?

-Exporters of cosmetic ingredients need to be aware of the dominant trends of sustainability, responsibility and what's 'natural'.
-Their common goal is to achieve positive impacts on the environment and society.
-These trends are here to stay, and companies across the value chain will be under increasing pressure to pursue ambitious goals in these areas.
-The trends pose a threat to companies that do not commit to being sustainable and responsible.
+Exporters of cosmetic ingredients need to be aware of the dominant trends of sustainability, responsibility and what's 'natural', which demand positive impacts on both the environment and society.
+These trends are not temporary; they have changed expectations across the value chain, where traceability and transparency have become essential.
+Companies will be under increasing pressure to pursue ambitious goals in these areas, as failing to do so can pose a threat to their competitiveness and relevance in the market.

 Contents of this page